 Here are the benefits.

-The biggest benefit is you don’t have to maintain them.
 There is zero moss treatment for either of these synthetic shake roofs.
 You still have to blow off debris and keep the dust off, but that’s normal.
 You won’t escape that with any type of roof.